-Wash it all down with an Italian sangria ($22) – rose wine, fresh orange, mirto, Cointreau and prosecco – and finish the night on a sweet note with a classic Italian dessert like tiramisu ($12) or pannacotta ($15).
+Before tucking into your steak, kick things off with starters like the polipo ($26) – slow-cooked octopus sitting on a bed of savoury romesco sauce – and burrata ($40) with rocket salad.
+Wash it all down with an Italian sangria ($25) and finish the night on a sweet note with a classic Italian dessert like tiramisu ($12) or pannacotta ($15).

-This new Duxton destination is an experience you won’t forget.
+This Duxton destination is an experience you won’t forget.
 From the moment you walk in, the service is impeccable.
 And, though it’s fine dining, there’s no stuffiness here; in fact, Michelin-starred Executive Chef Jeremy Gillon and Managing Director Anant Tyagi, both owners, couldn’t be warmer.
 The Normandy-born chef pops out of the open kitchen from time to time to check on guests in the intimate dining room (and by intimate, we mean seven tables only!), while Anant is behind the second-floor bar making cocktails or helping diners with their wine selections.
 Meanwhile, there’s a great upbeat playlist in the background, taking any fine-dining staleness or preconceptions out of the equation.

 Inspired by the mountainsides of Savoie, France, Jeremy uses 40 indigenous herbs that are flown into Singapore, and playfully incorporates them throughout all his dishes – right down to the delicious herb butter.